Your studies during industrial action

 • Our counsellors are trained to support all students, no matter their individual circumstance.
 They, along with our mental health advisers and disability advisers are here for all students if you need to talk, but this is only part of our longer-term commitment to mental health and wellbeing as we continue to enhance mental health and wellbeing support at LSE.

-• This year, we have made the Student Support Map available on the LSE website, which brings together different sources of support from across LSE and LSESU.
+• The Find support tool is available on the LSE website and the Student Hub, which brings together different sources of support from across LSE and LSESU.

 What about compensation and fee refund requests?

-Mitigations put in place to remedy the effect of strike activity will vary depending on your area of study and may be enacted now, later in the term, and across the duration of your programme.
-If you believe mitigations put in place are not sufficient in helping you meet your learning outcomes, you can submit a formal complaint
+Mitigations put in place will vary depending on your area of study and may be enacted now, later in the term, and across the duration of your programme.
+If you believe mitigations put in place are not sufficient in helping you meet your learning outcomes, you will be able to submit a formal complaint on this issue to the School Secretary.
+LSE will publish a dedicated form for this purpose no later than Week 9 of Autumn Term (20-24 November).

 What does ‘action short of a strike’ mean?